LolyxMoon/Syft/README.md

 ## ✨ Overview

 **Syft** is a next-generation DeFi platform built on Stellar that revolutionizes yield vault creation and management.
-With three intuitive ways to build strategies—visual drag-and-drop, AI chat, and voice commands—Syft empowers users to create sophisticated DeFi strategies without writing a single line of code.
+With three intuitive ways to build strategies—visual drag-and-drop, AI chat, and voice commands—plus a **powerful Terminal AI for blockchain operations**, Syft empowers users to create sophisticated DeFi strategies and execute complex blockchain operations without writing a single line of code.

 ### Why Syft?

 - **🎨 Three Ways to Build**: Visual canvas, AI chat, or voice commands
+- **💻 Terminal AI Command Center**: Execute any blockchain operation with natural language (deploy contracts, swap assets, mint NFTs, manage liquidity, and more)
 - **🤖 GPT-5 Nano Powered**: Advanced AI model (gpt-5-nano-2025-08-07) for intelligent strategy creation
 - **🖼️ NFT Marketplace**: Monetize your strategies by minting and selling vault NFTs
 - **📊 Comprehensive Analytics**: Real-time monitoring, backtesting, and performance tracking